Colour refinement algorithm: History

+for graph isomorphism, where it is called the Extend method.

+It was described again, immediately after, in a chemistry paper.

 Description

 The algorithm takes as an input a graph $G$ with $n$ vertices.
 It proceeds in iterations and in each iteration produces a new colouring of the vertices.
 Formally a "colouring" is a function from the vertices of this graph into some set (of "colours").
 In each iteration, we define a sequence of vertex colourings $\lambda_i$ as follows: